The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 We can calculate the distributions of all variables.
 The following figure is the pie chart for the gamma or hadron cases.

 As we can see, most of the samples are gamma signals.
-The hadron class (background) represents most of the events in the actual data.
+The hadron class (background) represents the majority of events in the actual data.

-Finally, the inputs-targets correlations might indicate to us what factors most influence.
+Finally, the input-target correlations might indicate to us what factors most influence.

 3. Neural network